Split-Dosing GLP-1 Peptides: An Introduction

 Split dosing refers to dividing a single GLP-1 weight loss peptide dose into multiple doses.
-For example, if you’re supposed to be taking 2.5 mg of tirzepatide per week, you might split that dose into 1.25 mg on Monday and 1.25 mg on Thursday.
+For example, a patient taking 2.5 mg of tirzepatide per week might split that dose into 1.25 mg on Monday and 1.25 mg on Thursday.

 - Reduce potential side effects like nausea